Percutaneous Endoscopic Gastrostomy (PEG) Tube Placement

 Your child will be admitted to the hospital for an overnight stay.
 We will give your child pain medicine and antibiotics to reduce the risk of infection.
 Your child will probably have some pain or mild discomfort around the tube for several days.

-Tube feeds will be started after eight hours if there are no post-procedure symptoms.
+We will begin feeding your child through the tube eight hours after the procedure as long as there are no symptoms.
 We will teach you how to care for your child’s feeding tube.
 Your child won’t have any stitches at the site of the tube.
 There will be a small piece of gauze between the tube and the skin.

 Your child will have a follow-up appointment with Interventional Radiology 10 days after the procedure to inspect the site.